hikemalliday/checkers-python-v2/README.md

 For best results, running the main.py in powershell is recommended.

-The game asks a palyer for a turn, and after receiving the move start and move end coordinates, a new boardstate is rendered onto the screen.
+The game asks a player for a turn, and after receiving the move start and move end coordinates, a new boardstate is rendered onto the screen.

 Has logic to play just as a real game of checkers would play.